nzakas/understandinges6/manuscript/03-Objects.md

 When running in ECMAScript 5 strict mode, this example results in a syntax error on the second `name` property.

 In ECMAScript 6, the duplicate property check has been removed.
-This change was made due to the additional complexity of spread arguments in object destructuring.
 Both strict and nonstrict mode code no longer check for duplicate properties and instead take the last property of the given name as the actual value.

 ```js
 var person = {